serranoio/cheeky-lil-blog/README.md

 This is my soon to be portfolio page, where I have incorporated an entire blog that anyone can create posts on.
 It incorporates Authentication + all CRUD operations.

+Im pretty sure you have to install dependencies, so go get all of the imports.
+Not familiar with the exact command.
+Im pretty sure go get each individual import works

 To run:
 ```
 cd server
-(im pretty sure you have to install dependencies, so go get all of the imports.
-Not familiar with the exact command.
-Im pretty sure go get each individual import works)
 go run ./main.go serve
 ```